 - Increased use of herbicides and pesticides

-Ring-necked Pheasants stride across open fields and weedy roadsides in southern Canada and the U.S. For interesting facts and all about this colourful bird visit the All About Birds guide.
+For even more interesting facts and all about this colourful bird visit the All About Birds guide.

 Ring-necked Pheasants Through the Seasons was developed in partnership with the Alberta Conservation Association and Pheasants Forever.
 It offers a glimpse into the life of Alberta’s pheasants and highlights how their activities and habitat needs change through the seasons.